Sachin-Sisodiyaa/ResumeBuilder-Backend/README.md

 # ResumeBuilder-Backend

-Spring Boot multi-module backend scaffold for the ResumeAI case study defined in `docs/Sprint-CaseStudy.pdf`.
+Spring Boot multi-module backend scaffold for the ResumeAI.

 ## Services